 Are you fascinated by the human mind?
 Would you like to learn about Cognitive Behavioural Therapy (CBT), and its use in the treatment of mental health issues such as depression, anxiety and PTSD?
 If so, then our online CBT course may be the ideal fit for you.

 This engaging course delves into topics such as negative thought cycles, the evolutionary theory of emotion, and mindfulness-based meditation.
 You'll learn all about the various psychiatric disorders which can be helped by CBT, and study core CBT principles and techniques.
-You'll examine case studies to further your experience and will also be guided through the process of setting up your own business.
+You'll examine case studies to further your experience and will also be guided through the process of setting up your own business as a life coach or similar fields.

 What you'll learn